case study

 Restaurant Operations: Private AI for Reservations, Inventory, and Staff Coordination

-A Bangkok restaurant group running three locations with 70 staff uses a private AI system to coordinate reservations, manage perishable inventory, schedule shifts, automate supplier ordering, and monitor reviews across five platforms.
-Everything runs on their own server.
-No customer data leaves the building.
+A Bangkok restaurant group uses a private AI system to coordinate reservations, inventory, staffing, and reviews across three locations.

 covers per week